intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 benefit to existing users.

 The need to work around interoperability problems also reduces the ability of established implementations to change.
-For instance, an accumulation of mitigations for interoperability issues makes implementations more difficult to maintain.
+An accumulation of mitigations for interoperability issues makes implementations more difficult to maintain and can constrain extensibility (see also {{?USE-IT=I-D.thomson-use-it-or-lose-it}}).

 Sometimes what appear to be interoperability problems are symptomatic of issues in protocol design.
 A community that is willing to make changes to the protocol, by revising or extending it, makes the protocol better in the process.
-Applying the robustness principle might conceal the problem.
-That can make it harder, or even impossible, to fix later.
+Applying the robustness principle instead conceals problems, making it harder, or even impossible, to fix them later.

 A similar class of problems is described in RFC 5704 {{?UNCOORDINATED=RFC5704}}, which addresses conflict or competition in the maintenance of protocols.
 This